renesas-rz/rzg_trusted-firmware-a/docs/components/realm-management-extension.rst

 There is also a specification of the runtime services provided by TF-A to `RMM`_.
 This can be found at :ref:`runtime_services_and_interface`.

+There is a contract between RMM and RMMD that defines the arguments that the former needs to take in order to initialize and also the possible return values.
+This contract is defined in the RMM Boot Interface, which can be found at :ref:`rmm_el3_boot_interface`.

+There is also a specification of the runtime services provided by TF-A to RMM.
+This can be found at :ref:`runtime_services_and_interface`.

 Test Realm Payload (TRP)
 *************************
 TRP is a small test payload that runs at R-EL2 and implements a subset of